Stag Dance (novel)

 Stag Dance is a 2025 book by the American writer Torrey Peters, consisting of three short stories and the titular novel.
 It was published by Penguin Random House.

 Plot

 "Infect Your Friends and Loved Ones"

 In an apocalyptic near-future Seattle, a pandemic renders humans unable to produce sex hormones.

 "The Chaser"

 A boy questions his sexuality as he embarks on an ill-fated relationship with his femme boarding school roommate.

-Stag Dance
+"Stag Dance"

 Babe Bunyan, a large, unattractive lumberjack, decides to attend his winter camp's stag dance as a woman, placing him in a rivalry with the younger, more feminine Lisen.

 "The Masker"

 While attending a Las Vegas transfeminine gathering, Krys is forced to confront her own identity when others at the event turn on a guest wearing a full body silicone woman suit.

+Creation

+Peters began writing the short stories included in Stag Dance in 2016 as an exploration of trans stories across different genres.
+She planned to self-publish a cycle of novellas, hoping to inspire more trans women to share self-published novellas with each other in a time when few could get published by traditional publishers.
+Peters wrote each of her novellas in a different existing genre to argue that trans stories can be rich and authentic without requiring the development of a new genre, which some contemporary trans stories had attempted.
+Thus she self-published Infect your Friends and Loved Ones as a post-apocalyptic story, The Masker as horror, and began writing Detransition, Baby as a melodrama, although it grew into a full novel.

+Detransition, Baby was one of the first novels published by a mainstream publisher while written by an out trans author.
+It gathered a lot of acclaim and success, and cast Peters as the "latest de facto face of trans lit".
+It also elicited criticism from some trans people who were concerned by whether the story was good representation.
+Peters later stated that she felt "totally overwhelmed" by the response to her book, and not sure how to write for her new, broader audience and their expectations of her.
+After Detransition, Baby, she often felt stuck when writing in similar styles.
+However, Peters returned to her project of writing novellas across genres to explore transgender experiences, and planned to reissue The Masker and Infect your Friends and Loved Ones, along with two new stories, in a collection to be released in 2022.
+Peters wrote "The Chaser", in the genre of teen romance, as the next piece.